Newton International Fellowships

 The Newton International Fellowships enable researchers to work for two years at a UK institution with the aim of fostering long-term international collaborations.

-The Scheme aims to attract the most promising early career postdoctoral researchers from overseas in the fields of natural sciences, physical sciences, medical sciences, social sciences and the humanities.
-The Newton International Fellowships Scheme is delivered by the British Academy, Academy of Medical Sciences, and the Royal Society.
+The scheme aims to attract the most promising early career postdoctoral researchers from overseas in the fields of natural sciences, social sciences and the humanities.
+The Newton International Fellowships scheme is delivered by the British Academy and the Royal Society.

 - Support the development and training of postdoctoral researchers at an early stage of their career from any country outside the UK, by providing an opportunity to work at a UK research institution for two years.